 VR for Phobias Treatment

 VR can also be applied for the treatment of phobias.
-Duke Research University has even a special VR therapy program.
+Duke Research University even has a special VR therapy program.
 The treatment method is suitable for people who are afraid of heights, elevators, thunderstorms, public speaking, and flying.
-Again, the treatment is based on the exposure therapy method which presupposes that a patient will face his/her phobias in a virtual environment and adapt to them gradually.
+Again, the treatment is based on the exposure therapy method, which presupposes that a patient will face his/her phobias in a virtual environment and adapt to them gradually.

 Here’s what the treatment regimen looks like:

 - After the primary diagnostic conversation, the patient is placed in a three-dimensional virtual world created by a computer.
 Computer graphics and technology make it possible to achieve a sense of presence and immersion in a virtual environment.
 The therapist’s voice guides the participant through the environment and interacts with them throughout the session.
 For a person who is afraid of heights, it can be the roof of a skyscraper.
 For the client who is afraid of public speaking – a room full of people;

 - Studies show that 6 to 12 sessions are required to achieve maximum benefit.
 Why is VR therapy better than traditional exposure therapy (ET) used to treat anxiety disorders, panic attacks, and phobias?